awsdocs/amazon-ec2-user-guide/doc_source/describe-keys.md

 ## Describe public keys<a name="describe-public-key"></a>

-You can view the following information about your public keys that are stored in Amazon EC2: public key name, ID, key type, fingerprint, and any tags that are associated with the public key\.
-To get access to the public key material, see [Retrieve the public key material](#retrieving-the-public-key) in the section that follows\.
+You can view the following information about your public keys that are stored in Amazon EC2: public key name, ID, key type, fingerprint, public key material, the date and time \(in the UTC time zone\) the key was created by Amazon EC2 \(if the key was created by a third\-party tool, then it's the date and time the key was imported to Amazon EC2\), and any tags that are associated with the public key\.

 You can use the Amazon EC2 console or AWS CLI to view information about your public keys\.